Skip to main content

 My Safe Florida Home is a state program (Florida Dept. of Financial Services) that has offered free wind mitigation inspections and matching grants for home hardening — including roof and opening upgrades.
 Funding runs in cycles, so confirm current availability on the official program site before counting on it.

+For the full breakdown of what the grant covers, who qualifies in 2026, and whether you need a special contractor, see our My Safe Florida Home roof guide.
 Whether or not grant funds are open, the wind-mitigation credits under FS 627.0629 apply to any qualifying roof, and $0-down roof financing can bridge the gap.
 This page is general information, not legal or insurance advice — verify specifics with your agent, your carrier, and the official My Safe Florida Home program.

 Insurance credits are only half the reason